SAINT-GOBAINLes Miroirs18, avenue d'Alsace92400 CourbevoieFRANCE

 Benoit Bazin from 2009 to end of 2015 has been President of the Building Distribution Sector and a Senior-Vice President of Compagnie de Saint-Gobain since 2010.

-Benoit Bazin since january 2016 is in charge of the Construction Products Sector.
+Benoit Bazin since january 2016 is President of the Construction Products Sector.

 John Crowe holds a Bachelor of Science in Chemical Engineering from Clarkson University (Potsdam, New York) and a Masters in Business Administration from Boston College.
 He began his career in 1978 at Norton Company, which was acquired by Saint-Gobain in 1990, as a Process Engineer in the materials business.
 Over the years, he held various positions of increasing responsibility in engineering, financial management, business development, marketing and sales, as well as general management positions in Saint-Gobain's Abrasives, Advanced Ceramics, Crystals and Performance Plastics businesses.
 He was appointed President of Saint-Gobain Performance Plastics in 2004 and of Saint-Gobain Abrasives in 2008.